sstendahl/GIScan/README.md

 # GIScan
-Simply tool to read and analyze existing GISAXS data.
+Simple tool to read and analyze existing GISAXS data.
 This software has only been tested on GISXAS-data obtained at DESY in Germany, exported to a .dat file by PyMCa.
 Any other type of data is unsupported.

 Very early alpha.